bashdot/bashdot/README.md

 add additional profiles as necessary.
 If you use different files in different environments you can create a profile for each environment with the appropriate dotfiles.

-Since the files are symlinked from home, if you keep the files in a shared drive, changes to files on one instance will automatically be reflected on all instances with that profile installed.
+Since the files are symlinked into your home directory, if you keep the bashdot directory on a shared drive, changes to files on one instance will automatically be reflected on all instances with that profile installed.

-The default **.bashrc** will load anything in file prepended with **profilerc** to allow for doing any specific setup for the a profile.
+The default **.bashrc** will load anything in a file prepended with **profilerc** to allow for running shell commands for that profile's setup.
 See [profiles](https://github.com/weavenet/bashdot/tree/master/profiles) for examples of profiles with different variables initialized.